Reflective Surfaces and Small Bathrooms Can Be Tricky to Photograph

 However, if you tilt the camera to a "portrait" format, and use a focal length of around 25mm, the pincushion effect is lessened and although you may take more images, they are easier to stitch together.

-Because the camera is in portrait mode, you are getting more of the room in from top to bottom, and when 4 or 5 images are stitched in this way, the room can look big and fantastic.
+Because the camera is in portrait mode, you are getting more of the room in from top to bottom.
+When 4 or 5 images are stitched in this way, the room can look big and fantastic.

-When practising and getting your portfolio together, try various tests with this and see which way is easier for you and differing sizes of rooms.
+When practising and getting your portfolio together, try various tests with this.
+See which way is easier for you and differing sizes of rooms.
 It is worth persevering with and getting right as your images will look so much better than the competition.